Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Experiments

 \subsection{Implementation Details}

-Since VertexNet and SCR-Net employ the specific architecture, there are no off-the-shelf pre-trained weights on ImageNet, so we trained them from scratch.
+Since VertexNet and SCR-Net employ the proposed architecture, there are no off-the-shelf pre-trained weights on ImageNet, so we trained them from scratch.
 We trained the VertexNet by 30 epochs with the batch size of 128 in one GPU, which costs only 4 hours.
 The learning rate was initialized to 0 and warmed up to 0.08 at the first 2000 steps.
 Then, we applied the cosine learning schedule to gradually reduce the learning rate to 0 at the end of the training.
 We used the SGD optimizer with the weight decay of 0.0005 and the momentum of 0.9.
-We employed vertex-based affine transformation, randomly flipping, and AutoAugment \cite{cubuk2019autoaugment}.
+All input images of VertexNet were rescaled to 256 pixels with the aspect ratio of original images.
+We employed vertex-based data augmentation, randomly flipping, and AutoAugment \cite{cubuk2019autoaugment}.
+The vertex-based data augmentation is an affine transformation, expressed as the rotation, translation, and scale operation of input images and LPs' vertices.
+The affine transformation is implemented by OpenCV.

-For SCR-Net, we employed the SGD optimizer with the momentum of 0.9.
+For training SCR-Net, we employed the SGD optimizer with the momentum of 0.9.
 The learning rate was initialized to 0 and warmed up to 0.6 at the first 2000 steps.
-The cosine learning schedule was used to decrease the learning rate.
+The cosine learning schedule was used to decrease the learning rate during training.
 We set the training epoch to 100 and the batch size to 128.
 The dynamic regularization \cite{wang2020convolutional} was applied to each block of S-Stage-1, 2, and 3 (see Table \ref{table2}).
 In order to against angle variation, we augment an LP patch with the 3D transformation by vertices.
 We randomly enlarge the sampling width to \(\overline{w}_{l} \in [w_{l}, 1.5\times w_{l}]\) and the sampling height to \(\overline{h}_{l} \in [h_{l}, 1.5 \times h_{l}]\), where \(w_{l}\) and \(h_{l}\) denote the width and height of an LP, respectively.
 This operation makes SCR-Net robust to the imprecise LP detections of VertexNet.
-Moreover, we used AutoAugment \cite{cubuk2019autoaugment} to diverse LP images.
+Then, the sampled LP images were resized to 64-pixel height and 256-pixel width as the inputs of SCR-Net.
+We used AutoAugment \cite{cubuk2019autoaugment} to diverse LP images.
+The results of VertexNet and SCR-Net were obtained by the mean of three runs.